ABOUT THE ARTIST

 Surface, representation and meaning are eroded to give way to pure sensation.

-Joanna will complete her MA in Fine Art at Central Saint Martins in the summer of 2022.
-Until the start of her MA, she has been a self-taught painter, but since joining the course has embraced possibilities of print making, specialising in both traditional methods including etching and woodcut, and digital print and combining all of these disciplines.
+Until the start of her MA at Central Saint Martins in 2018, she has been a self-taught painter, but since joining the course became interested in the possibilities of print making, specialising in both traditional methods including etching and woodcut, and digital print and combining all of these disciplines.

 She has worked on a variety of creative projects including making work at The Tate Exchange in 2019 and then again in 2020.

-Recent exhibitions and prizes include The Royal Society of British Artists at The Mall Galleries, (2021), The Sotheby Institute of Art Charity Auction for Médicins Sans Frontières (2020), The Peggy Jay Gallery (2020) The Woolwich Contemporary Art Fair (2019) and Holt Festival (2020), The Grange Festival (2019) and Cass Art (2019).
+Recent exhibitions and prizes include: Figurative Art Now for The Federation of British Artists (current), Earth photo Competition 2021 with upcoming exhibition of works at The Royal Geographical Society, The Royal Society of British Artists at The Mall Galleries, (2021), The Sotheby Institute of Art Charity Auction for Médicins Sans Frontières (2020), The Peggy Jay Gallery (2020) The Woolwich Contemporary Art Fair (2019) and Holt Festival (2020), The Grange Festival (2019) and Cass Art (2019).
 She is a winner fo the Nasdaq Art Prize 2021, and her work will be exhibited at their global headquarters in Time Square this year.
 She was a was a finalist in the Glyndebourne Touring Art Competition with work exhibited in Gallery 94 at Glyndebourne.

-She is a Made in Arts London artist and her work also features on New Blood Art and Slash Arts online galleries.
+She is a Made in Arts London artist and her work also features on the Slash Arts online gallery.